viperproject/prusti-dev/docs/user-guide/src/verify/resources_obligations.md

 Therefore, resources are allowed to appear on the left-hand side of `&&` and `||` but not on the right-hand side.

-## Loops
-TODO: explain the precise semantics of resources in loop invariants

 ## Pure functions
-[NOT IMPLEMENTED YET] Resources may appear in the preconditions of [`#[pure]`](pure.md) functions but not in their postconditions.
+Resources may appear in the preconditions of [`#[pure]`](pure.md) functions but not in their postconditions.
 When a pure function is called, the resources in the precondition are asserted (so verification fails if Prusti cannot prove that the caller has all the required resources), but they are not removed from the caller's state.

+> Note: The behavior of resources in the contracts of pure functions as described here might be not fully implemented yet and it might change in the future.

 ## Obligations